 No, you can only be registered to vote in one location.
 You are welcome to register with your home address or your school address.
 When deciding where to vote, consider where you most want your voice to be heard.

-If you are currently 17 years old and will turn 18 by the General Election (November 3rd), then you can vote!
+If you are currently 17 years old and will turn 18 by the General Election, then you can vote!
 Register here!

 Polling locations are required to provide accommodations by the American Disabilities Act and the Voting Rights Act.
-Both the Bone Student Center and Watterson's Rosa Parks room is ADA accessible.
+The Bone Student Center is ADA accessible.

 There are a couple of options.
-We strongly encourage all students to participate in early voting.
-If you live on-campus, early voting locations will be available.
+You can participate in early voting.
 If you would prefer, you can also vote by mail and avoid the lines in their entirety.

 That is up to you.
 Referendums/Propositions are specific to the voting location, so you will likely see different items on the ballot depending on where you register.
 Choose a community that you would like to speak into and let your voice be heard.